 The CEO is appointed by the board of directors and is responsible for the daily management of the company as directed by the board.
-This means that, among other things, the CEO must focus in particular on recruitment of senior executives, buying and logistics matters, the customer offering, pricing strategy, sales and profitability, sustainability matters, marketing, expansion, development and further integration of the store and online channels, and digital development.
-The CEO reports to the board on H&M's development and makes the necessary preparations for taking decisions on investments, expansion etc. The role of CEO includes contact with the financial market, the media and the authorities.
+This means that, among other things, the CEO must focus on recruitment of senior executives, buying and logistics matters, the customer offering, pricing strategy, sales and profitability, sustainability matters, marketing, expansion, digital development, and development and further integration of the store and online channels.
+The CEO reports to the board on H&M's development and makes the necessary preparations for taking decisions on matters such as investments and expansion.
+The role of CEO includes contact with the financial market, the media, and the authorities.

 Helena Helmersson, born in 1973, has been CEO since 30 January 2020.
-In 1997 Helena Helmersson joined H&M as a controller in the buying department, after which she worked in various roles in buying and production.
+In 1997, Helena Helmersson joined H&M as a controller in the buying department, after which she worked in various roles in buying and production.
 Helena Helmersson was head of sustainability for five years and subsequently head of production based in Hong Kong.
-For just over a year prior to becoming CEO she worked as COO (chief operating officer) with responsibility for expansion, logistics, production, IT and Advanced Data Analytics/AI, as well as Insights and Analytics.
+For just over a year prior to becoming CEO, she worked as COO (chief operating officer) with responsibility for expansion, logistics, production, IT and advanced data analytics/ artificial intelligence, as well as insights and analytics.

-By the end of the financial year 2021 Helena Helmersson held 6,570 shares in H&M. She also held 300,000 call options issued by Ramsbury Invest AB, each option providing the right to buy one class B share in H&M during the 12 months following a three-year period from the agreement date of 7 October 2020.
+By the end of the financial year 2022, Helena Helmersson held 19,070 shares in H&M. She also held 300,000 call options issued by Ramsbury Invest AB, with each option providing the right to buy one class B share in H&M during the 12 months following a threeyear period from the agreement date of 7 October 2020.